Morocco–Spain border: History

 By a Franco-Spanish treaty of 27 November 1912, Spain was granted a protectorate over Morocco's Mediterranean littoral, referred to as Spanish Morocco.
-Ceuta, Peñón de Vélez de la Gomera and Melilla thereafter were absorbed into this entity.
-When Morocco gained independence from France in 1956, Spanish Morocco was handed to the new kingdom.
-However, Spain maintained control of the plazas de soberanía, asserting that they were Spanish territory long before the creation of the protectorate in 1912 and should therefore remain part of Spain, a position contested by Morocco.
+Ceuta, Peñón de Vélez de la Gomera and Melilla thereafter were absorbed into the administration of this entity.
+When Morocco gained independence from France in 1956, Spain relinquished its protectorate in northern Morocco under the Hispano-Moroccan Joint Declaration of 7 April 1956.
+Spain retained the plazas de soberanía, which had not formed part of the protectorate established in 1912.
+Upon independence, Morocco laid claim to the Spanish-held territories, while Spain maintained that they were integral parts of Spanish territory.

-In 1934 a huge storm created a tombolo between Peñón de Vélez de la Gomera and the Moroccan mainland, effectively making the former island a new Spanish exclave on the coast of Morocco.
-A formal border treaty was never signed between Morocco and Spain regarding the newly-formed exclave, and a short 75-metre (80 yard) straight line throughout the sandy spit connecting it to Morocco has functioned as a de facto frontier since that time.
+In 1934, a huge storm created a tombolo between Peñón de Vélez de la Gomera and the Moroccan mainland, turning the island into a peninsula with an 85-metre (279-foot) international border.

 Since Moroccan independence the dispute over the plazas de soberanía has flared up from time-to-time, most notably in 1975 when it was feared Morocco would attempt an invasion of the territories similar to the Green March invasion of Western Sahara conducted that same year.
 At present Spain remains in control of the plazas and refuses to discuss the issue of their sovereignty with Morocco.

-In 1993 Spain began building the Ceuta and Melilla border fence, which were further strengthened in 1995.
-In response to an increase in the number of migrants attempts to breach the fence, both were significantly fortified in 2005, creating a doubled-fence system replete with barbed wire and surveillance equipment.
+In 1993, Spain began building the Ceuta and Melilla border fences, which were further strengthened in 1995.
+In response to an increase in the number of migrants' attempts to breach the fence, both were significantly fortified in 2005, creating a doubled-fence system replete with barbed wire and surveillance equipment.
 Since then there have been numerous attempts to cross the fences, resulting in several fatalities.

 On 17 May 2021, more than 6,000 migrants crossed the border into Ceuta.
 It was widely speculated that Morocco permitted the sudden influx to punish Spain for allowing Polisario Front leader Brahim Ghali to be treated at a Spanish hospital.
 The next day, Morocco closed the border again.
 Most of the arrivals returned to Morocco.

+On 24 June 2022, around 2,000 migrants and asylum seekers gathered in the early hours of the day to cross the Melilla border fence: 23 persons were killed after a crowd crush during a conflict with Moroccan and Spanish security forces.

+In July 2026, the Spanish Interior Ministry announced that roughly 80,000 migrants had crossed the border and entered Ceuta, with 141 migrants dying.
+Many of the migrants subsequently returned to Morocco.